eclizs/AOL_DS/README.md

 Press enter to continue...

-•	If user choose menu 2 (“Search a slang word”), then the program will: o	Ask the user to input the slang word that want to be searched.
+•	If user choose menu 2 (“Search a slang word”), then the program will:\n o	Ask the user to input the slang word that want to be searched.
 Validate that the slang word must be more than 1 character and contains no space. o	Search the input word in the Trie data structure. o	If there is no such word, please show empty message for the user and go back to main menu.